ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/years-and-years-palo-santo-vinyl.markdown

   \ one in which the minority is always the majority, and everyone is welcome.
 Part\
   \ full-blooded, escapist fantasia and part social comment, for Years and Years this\
   \ is about outlier pop as futurism once more, offering solutions when the wider\
-  \ world is transforming beyond recognition.</p>\r\n<p>With Olly drawing as much\
+  \ world is transforming beyond recognition.</p>\n<p>With Olly drawing as much inspiration\
-  \ inspiration from cult sci-fi as the multi-sensory pop of Prince, Bowie or Gaga,\
+  \ from cult sci-fi as the multi-sensory pop of Prince, Bowie or Gaga, in Palo Santo\
-  \ in Palo Santo Years and Years have created the perfect space in which to tell\
+  \ Years and Years have created the perfect space in which to tell their most intimate,\
-  \ their most intimate, personal stories; on identity, sexuality, performance, and\
+  \ personal stories; on identity, sexuality, performance, and ultimately, what it\
-  \ ultimately, what it means to be human.</p>\r\n<p>Enter the form below for a chance\
+  \ means to be human.</p>\n<p>Enter the form below for a chance to win Years & Years\
-  \ to win Years & Years brand new album Palo Santo vinyl edition and get ready to\
+  \ brand new album Palo Santo vinyl edition and get ready to get stuck into their\
-  \ get stuck into their new hits!</p>"
+  \ new hits!</p>\n"
 entry-title: "Win Years & Years brand new album Palo Santo vinyl edition"
-entry-content: "Enter the draw to win Years & Years brand new album Palo Santo vinyl\
+entry-content: "<p>Enter the draw to win Years &amp; Years brand new album Palo Santo\
-  \ edition by completing the form below before 23:59 on 17th of August 2018."
+  \ vinyl edition by completing the form below before 23:59 on 17th of August 2018.</p>\n"
 has-winner: false
 prize-description: "Years & Years brand new album Palo Santo vinyl edition"
 special-conditions: "Multiple entries are allowed up to one every day."